 All Things Home: This site is, fundamentally, a resource site for homeowners.
-It includes curated directories of professionals that you can turn to when you're starting your search.
+It includes growing directories of professionals that you can turn to when you're starting your search.
 Although we don't specifically endorse the companies listed in the directories, if they have been included then they have at least had a first-level check to make sure they are reputable.

-Baeumler Approved: Baeumler started the Baeumler Approved program to help homeowners navigate the home improvement and building industry.
+Baeumler Approved: Baeumler started the Baeumler Approved program as a way to help homeowners navigate the home improvement and building industry.
 The companies included have been vetted, although you still need to do your due diligence.
+The last time we checked, there were about 40 Ottawa companies listed, although they're divided into very specific categories such as insulation or masonry and there aren't any for renovator or design-build, although there is one for general contractor.